rstoetter/cdependencymanager-php/README.md

 <a name="index_description"></a><h2>Description</h2>

-The class cDependencyManager is the main class of the repository \\rstoetter\\cdependencymanager-php.

-The class cDependencyManager is a PHP class, which is able to resolve dependencies (ie between classes, URLs, HTML scripts .. ).
+The class **cDependencyManager** is a PHP class, which is able to resolve dependencies (ie between classes, URLs, HTML scripts .. ).

 You feed the class with the known dependencies of the objects you are providing and it generates an array with the objects you provided now arranged in the correct order, which is defined by the dependencies between the specific objects

 <a name="index_use_cases"></a><h2>Use Cases</h2>